chengyong-chen/Giscake/README.md

 *Coming soon* .........

-**Giscake** is a open source, light weught and easy to use web map library written in javascript ES6 for publishing maps on your website.
+**Giscake** is a open source, light weight and easy to use web map library written in javascript ES6 for publishing maps on your website.
 It is created by Chengyong Chen, a chinese living in Canada.

 My goal of this project is to make the code as **simple** as I can: